rmislam/PythonSIFT/README.md

 where ```imagename``` and ```templatename``` are filename strings (e.g., ```"image.jpg"```), ```threshold``` is the contrast threshold for the sift detector, and ```cutoff``` is the maximum distance between a keypoint descriptor in the image and a keypoint descriptor in the template for the two keypoints to be considered a match.
 A good value for ```threshold``` is ```5```.

+# Use SIFT detector/descriptor function directly:

+Running from python in terminal:
 ```python
 from siftdetector import detect_keypoints
 [keypoints, descriptors] = detect_keypoints(imagename, threshold)